sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 **Setup**:

 1. Install a code assitant powered IDE (Cursor, Windsurf) or VS Code with any code copilot extension (GithubCopilot, Cline, Codex, Roocode, etc...)
-2. Open the AI Starter Kit repository in VS Code or your selected IDE
+2. Open the AI Starter Kits repository in VS Code or your selected IDE

 **Usage**: